OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 ## 1. Custom gas token specification

-The most significant difference is the `ERC-20` token specification on the parent chain for use as the gas fee token.
-This requires selecting an existing `ERC-20` token or deploying a new one for use specifically for transaction fees on your Orbit chain.
+The difference between custom gas token chains and other Orbit chains is the use of an `ERC-20` token as gas.
+This requires selecting an existing `ERC-20` token or deploying a new one on the parent chain for use specifically for transaction fees on your Orbit chain.

 ## 2. Chain configuration